dhairs/College-Notes/Spring 2024 Semester/CS 429 - Computer Organization and Architecture/Architectures/AArch64 (ARM) State and Programming Model.md

 ## ARM Architecture Characteristics

 - A large uniform register file
-	- Remember we talk about [](Instruction%20Set%20Architectures.md#The%20von%20Neumann%20Architecture|von%20Neumann%20Architectures) having small, quickly accessible registers on the processor to hold instructions and memory.
+	- Remember we talk about [[Instruction Set Architectures.md#The von Neumann Architecture|von Neumann Architectures]] having small, quickly accessible registers on the processor to hold instructions and memory.
 - A load/store architecture
 	- Data processing operations only operate on register contents, not directly on memory contents
 	- Loading is getting it into the register, then the value is edited, and then it is stored back into memory